2022 Ukraine cyberattacks: Wiper malware attack

+Viasat hack

+The Viasat hack, which occurred between 5am and 9am EEST on 24 February, might have been intended to disrupt Ukrainian military networks, which used Viasat’s network to provide them communications services.
+The attack might have intended to hit "aspects of military command and control in Ukraine".
+The attack "rendered inoperable thousands of Viasat KA-SAT satellite broadband modems in Ukraine, including those used by military and other governmental agencies, causing major loss in internet communication."

+In a jointly-timed communication on 10 May 2022, many western governments adduced evidence that Russia was responsible for the attack because of their invasion.

+Initial Ukrainian response

 On February 26, the Minister of Digital Transformation of Ukraine Mykhailo Fedorov announced the creation of an IT army, which will include cyber specialists, copywriters, designers, marketers and targetologists.
 As a result, numerous Russian government websites and banks were attacked.
-Dozens of issues of Russian stars and officials have been made public, and Ukrainian songs have been broadcast on some television channels, including Prayer for Ukraine.
+Dozens of issues of Russian stars and officials have been made public, and Ukrainian songs have been broadcast on some television channels, including "Prayer for Ukraine".

+Starlink

+In order to defend themselves and to maintain Internet connectivity during the war, Ukrainian officials deemed a Starlink internet access in their country a potential solution.

+Unlike conventional satellite internet like Viasat, Starlink internet access works in a network fragmented into individual parts.
+The internet is beamed down on a specific dish having limited range giving internet access in the limited area of the dish, like a personal Internet hotspot.
+The entire system prevents Starlink from being able to be taken out a single attack by Russia.

+On February 26, the Ukrainian government and Ukrainian minister Mykhailo Fedorov asked Elon Musk on Twitter to provide Starlink assistance to Ukraine.
+Musk agreed, and SpaceX responded by activating country-wide service, with the first shipment of Starlink terminals arriving two days later on February 28.

 March attacks

 Beginning on 6 March, Russia began to significantly increase the frequency of its cyber-attacks against Ukrainian civilians.

 On 9 March alone, the Quad9 malware-blocking recursive resolver intercepted and mitigated 4.6 million attacks against computers and phones in Ukraine and Poland, at a rate more than ten times higher than the European average.
 Cybersecurity expert Bill Woodcock of Packet Clearing House noted that the blocked DNS queries coming from Ukraine clearly show an increase in phishing and malware attacks against Ukrainians, and noted that the Polish numbers were also higher than usual because 70%, or 1.4 million, of the Ukrainian refugees were in Poland at the time.
 Explaining the nature of the attack, Woodcock said "Ukrainians are being targeted by a huge amount of phishing, and a lot of the malware that is getting onto their machines is trying to contact malicious command-and-control infrastructure."

 On March 28, RTComm.ru, a Russian Internet service provider, BGP hijacked Twitter's 104.244.42.0/24 IPv4 address block for a period of two hours fifteen minutes.